 Online shopping may be all the rage, but nothing beats going into a real guitar store to try your next instrument.
 Especially if you’re about to drop some serious money on a vintage classic.

-In this article we’ve highlighted some of the best guitar stores around the world for you to discover.
+We’ve already shared our updated pick of the top guitar brands today, so in this article we’ve highlighted some of the best guitar stores around the world for you to try them in!

 Judging great guitar shops around the world is a challenging task.